ygspasov/SwiftCart/README.md

 ### Categories

-Through the Admin Products and Products pages, users can add new product categories, view existing products, or filter products by category.
+Through the Admin Products and Products pages, users can add new product categories, view existing categories, or filter products by category.
 The Add Category option is only available through the Admin Products page and is accessible only to logged-in users.

 ![Invoice](./src/assets/images/readme/categories.jpg)